 - MCXC (Meta Catalogue of X-ray detected Clusters of galaxies, Piffaretti et al. 2011, updated by Sadibekova et al., in prep.), a meta-catalogue of clusters detected in the Einstein and ROSAT surveys;

-- MCSZ: a new meta-catalogue of clusters and cluster candidates detected via the SZ effect in the Planck, ACT and SPT surveys;
+- MCSZ (Meta Catalogue of SZ-detected clusters), a new meta-catalogue of clusters and cluster candidates detected via the SZ effect in the Planck, ACT and SPT surveys;

-- COMPRASS: a new catalogue of joint X-ray/SZ detections of clusters and cluster candidates in the RASS and Planck surveys (Tarrio et al. 2019).
+- ComPRASS (Combined Planck-RASS catalogue of X-ray-SZ sources, Tarrío et al. 2019), a new catalogue of joint X-ray/SZ detections of clusters and cluster candidates in the RASS and Planck surveys.

-campaigns published after the Planck SZ catalogue releases, is homegenised and included.
+after the Planck SZ catalogue releases, is homogenised and included.

 For each cluster we also provide:

-- Information on data avaliable in X-ray observatory archives.
+- Information on data available in X-ray observatory archives;

-- Link to external databases (SIMBAD, NED, HEASARC, WISE and PanSTARRS)
+- Links to external databases (SIMBAD, NED, PanSTARRS, WISE, HEASARC, XMM-Newton) if available.

 The database also contains the MTAC (Master Table of X-ray Analysed Clusters).
 For this subset, we provide detailed X-ray properties based on pointed XMM-Newton observations.
-These properties include integrated quantities (temperature, gas mass, HE mass etc..), radial profiles of density, temperature, pressure, entropy, inegrated mass from the HE equation, and images.
+These properties include integrated quantities (temperature, gas mass, hydrostatic equilibrium - HE - mass, etc.), radial profiles of density, temperature, pressure, entropy, integrated mass from the HE equation, and images.